Omega-6/GuideDog/TESTPLAN.md

 ### 1.1 Purpose

-This document describes how we tested GuideDog AI to make sure it works correctly and safely.
+This document describes how we tested GuideDog to make sure it works correctly and safely.
 Since this app is designed to protect visually impaired people from obstacles, thorough testing is especially important.

 ### 1.2 Scope